asqwerty666/acenip/help/SLURM.md

 # SLURM

-Just a function to send the jobs to SLURM from the Perl scripts
+This module contains just a function to send the jobs to SLURM from the Perl scripts

 - send2slurm